-Perquisites and other benefits
+Perquisites and Other Benefits

 The Compensation Committee believes that the perquisites provided to our executive officers are reasonable and modest compared to the general market.
 To the extent we offer any perquisites, we do so in order to be competitive with the market.
-Our Named Executive Officers received no executive perquisites in Fiscal 2017, but they do receive other benefits that are available to all benefit eligible employees, including a 401(k) matching benefit.
+Except for Mr. Andersen who was provided a company car, our Named Executive Officers did not receive executive perquisites in Fiscal 2018.
+Our Named Executive Officers do, however, receive other benefits that are available to all benefit eligible employees, including a 401(k) matching benefit.

 From time to time, we have awarded discretionary cash or equity bonuses based on, for example, exemplary performance or the assumption of additional responsibilities.
-None of our Named Executive Officers was awarded a discretionary cash bonus in Fiscal 2017.
+None of our Named Executive Officers was awarded a discretionary cash bonus in Fiscal 2018.

-Assessment of risk
+Assessment of Risk